This past weekend I had a realisation. A pretty harsh one at that. I’ve been travelling to escape my life…

 I’d spent about 4 or 5 weeks prior to this weekend doing not much more than sleeping with the exception of a few Christmas celebrations.
 I stayed indoors the rest of the time and although I didn’t feel particularly sad, I was incredibly unmotivated.
 I assumed I just needed to rest and didn’t really think much of it.

 This weekend, I was having a conversation with my boyfriend about life and our future plans.
 Out of nowhere I became completely overwhelmed with worry about my future- mostly about my career/job prospects.
 I realised that I hadn’t just been tired for the last few weeks.
-Actually, I’d been “tired” for the last year and a half, when I first returned from Canada.
-That’s when I first started hating work with a passion and started losing my tolerance for meaningless jobs.
-At that time, I’d just quit a job I hated in Toronto and returned home deflated after a few weeks of unemployment.
+Actually, I’d been “tired” for a year and a half.
+I started hating work with a passion and started losing my tolerance for meaningless jobs and the impact they had on my health.

 Instead of taking steps at that time to sort it out and find what it was that I enjoyed doing, I took a part time office job (that I hated) and saved every penny so that I could travel again ASAP.
-6 months later, I quit that job and travelled to Canada again where I got another office job.
-Shock, I quit that too- to travel.
+6 months later, I quit that job too to go to Canada.
 I was travelling to escape having to deal with responsibility and real life.
 Over the last 18 months I’ve become progressively less productive during my time in Scotland and spent more and more time in bed.
 But I kept pretending everything was fine, even when my travels started being tainted by depression.

 Travelling to escape